1 Hour / 1 CE

 • Intended Audience

-This training is designed for mental health professionals who conduct or plan to conduct forensic evaluations related to workplace violence.
-It is relevant for clinicians at all experience levels—beginner, intermediate, and advanced—who are interested in or currently working in forensic mental health, occupational safety, or crisis management within organizational settings such as corporate, governmental, or non-profit environments.
+This training is intended for mental health professionals who conduct or plan to conduct forensic evaluations related to workplace violence.
+It is relevant for those specializing in forensic mental health, occupational safety, or crisis management, as well as clinicians interested in expanding their practice to include forensic evaluation in the context of workplace violence.

 • Experience Level